GeoscienceAustralia/hazimp/docs/user_guide.rst

 pairs are;

 *floor_height_(m)*
-    This is used to calculate the water depth above ground floor;
+    This is used to calculate the water depth above ground floor, assuming a fixed floor height;
     water depth(m) - floor height(m) = water depth above ground floor(m)

 *hazard_raster*